Login

 ONLINE meetings held on the first Friday of every month.

-A study and discussion of various fairy tales facilitated by Stephanie Gierman, Jungian Analyst, and our very own Co-President, Bette R. Joram, Ph.D.
+A online study and discussion of various fairy tales facilitated by Stephanie Gierman, Jungian Analyst, and our very own Co-President, Bette R. Joram, Ph.D.

 Purchase a Member or Non-member ticket to join the discussion.
 CEU ticket sold separately.

-Jung Café
+The Jung Café

 Nancy Alvord Library at Good Shepherd Center, Room 222.